samitos022/bio-ball/README.md

 ## 🚀 Author

-Developed by Sam Nejati, Daniele Notarangelo e Jasnoor Singh.
+Developed by Sam Nejati, Daniele Notarangelo and Jasnoor Singh.